 Private employers.
 The Virginia Human Rights Act (VHRA) prohibits employment practices that discriminate based on race, color, religion, national origin, sex, pregnancy, childbirth or related medical conditions, age (40 years or older), marital status, disability, sexual orientation, gender identity, or status as a veteran (VA Stat.
 Sec.
 2.2-3900 et seq.).
-Sexual orientation, gender identity, and status as a veteran are protected characteristics effective July 1, 2020.
-The term “sexual orientation” means a person’s actual or perceived heterosexuality, bisexuality, or homosexuality.
-“Gender identity” means the gender-related identity, appearance, or other gender-related characteristics of an individual, with or without regard to the individual’s designated sex at birth.

-Effective July 1, 2020, race discrimination includes discrimination based on “traits historically associated with race, including hair texture, hair type, and protective hairstyles such as braids, locks, and twists.”
+Race discrimination includes discrimination based on “traits historically associated with race, including hair texture, hair type, and protective hairstyles such as braids, locks, and twists.”

-Effective July 1, 2020, it is unlawful under the VHRA for an employer to:
+It is unlawful under the VHRA for an employer to:

 • Fail or refuse to hire, discharge, or otherwise discriminate against any individual with respect to compensation, terms, conditions, or privileges of employment based on a protected characteristic;